 - Patients triaged to a TU should be assessed and stabilised within the ED and not ‘turned around at the front door

 - The Major Trauma Centre at the Royal Sussex County Hospital (RSCH) will have a 24/7 rota of selected consultants to act as “Major Trauma Centre Advice Consultant”.
 The person on duty at any time can be contacted on a single number.
 The purpose of this Consultant is to take and screen referrals from Trauma Units to ensure that those patients being transferred to the MTC do so at a time that maximises MTC bed capacity and that patients are not transferred long in advance of any surgical procedure they require.
-The Advice Consultant will negotiate with the Consultant of relevant specialities within the MTC.
-They may also negotiate that a surgeon come to a Trauma Unit to perform surgery rather than a patient being transferred to the MTC.
+The Advice Consultant will either negotiate with the Consultant of relevant specialities within the MTC OR advise that a Consultant at the TU does this negotiation..

 - Use of the “Major Trauma Centre Advice Consultant” will not be throughout the whole COVID-19 pandemic.
 They will be used when either the MTC or Network are at risk of being overloaded.

 The decision as to whether the “Major Trauma Centre Advice Consultant” is in use will be decided prospectively.
 This decision will depend on the OPEL Level of the MTC and the Trauma Network.
 See Appendix 2 for a description of the OPEL Levels.

 This outcome of this decision will determine whether PATHWAY A or PATHWAY B is in use for non-immediate secondary transfers – see below.
 Which pathway is in use will be notified to all participating hospitals.
 It is the responsibility of each hospital to cascade this information to relevant clinicians.